splunk/public-o11y-docs/admin/SSO/sso-about.rst

 SSO integrations implement SAML 2.0 which is a standard for exchanging authentication and authorization information between an Identity Provider (IdP) such as Ping, Okta, AzureAD, OneLogin and a Service Provider (SP) such as Splunk Observability Cloud.
 When you setup a new SSO integration in Splunk Observability Cloud, you tell Splunk Observability Cloud that it can trust information from a particular IdP and use it for logging in users in an organization.
-After that trust is set up, users can login from the IdP in an IdP-initiated flow, which starts with a portal or an app page within the IdP, or using an SP-initiated flow from a Splunk Observability Cloud login page.
+After that trust is set up, users can login from the IdP in an IdP-initiated flow, which starts with a portal or an app page within the IdP, or using an SP-initiated flow from a Splunk Observability Cloud login page (only available if your org has a custom domain configured).

 You can see the general SSO SAML flow in the following image: